-Now it happened in the month Chislev, in the twentieth year, while I was in Susa the capitol,
+Now it happened in the month of Chislev, in the twentieth year, as I was in Susa the citadel,

-- 2 that Hanani, one of my brothers, and some men from Judah came; and I asked them concerning the Jews who had escaped and had survived the captivity, and about Jerusalem. - 3 They said to me, "The remnant there in the province who survived the captivity are in great distress and reproach, and the wall of Jerusalem is broken down and its gates are burned with fire." - 4 When I heard these words, I sat down and wept and mourned for days; and I was fasting and praying before the God of heaven. - 5 I said, "I beseech You, O LORD God of heaven, the great and awesome God, who preserves the covenant and lovingkindness for those who love Him and keep His commandments, - let Your ear now be attentive and Your eyes open to hear the prayer of Your servant which I am praying before You now, day and night, on behalf of the sons of Israel Your servants, confessing the sins of the sons of Israel which we have sinned against You; I and my father's house have sinned. - 7 "We have acted very corruptly against You and have not kept the commandments, nor the statutes, nor the ordinances which You commanded Your servant Moses. - 8 "Remember the word which You commanded Your servant Moses, saying, 'If you are unfaithful I will scatter you among the peoples; - 9 but if you return to Me and keep My commandments and do them, though those of you who have been scattered were in the most remote
+- 2 that Hanani, one of my brothers, came with certain men from Judah.
+And I asked them concerning the Jews who escaped, who had survived the exile, and concerning Jerusalem. - 3 And they said to me, "The remnant there in the province who had survived the exile is in great trouble and shame.
+The wall of Jerusalem is broken down, and its gates are destroyed by fire." - 4 As soon as I heard these words I sat down and wept and mourned for days, and I continued fasting and praying before the God of heaven. - 5 And I said, "O LORD God of heaven, the great and awesome God who keeps covenant and steadfast love with those who love him and keep his commandments. - let your ear be attentive and your eyes open, to hear the prayer of your servant that I now pray before you day and night for the people of Israel your servants, confessing the sins of the people of Israel, which we have sinned against you.
+Even I and my father's house have sinned. - 7 "We have acted very corruptly against you and have not kept the commandments, the statutes, and the rules that you commanded your servant Moses. - 8 "Remember the word that you commanded your servant Moses, saying, 'If you are unfaithful, I will scatter you among the peoples, - but if you return to me and keep my commandments and do them, though your outcasts are in the uttermost parts of heaven, from there I will gather them and bring them to the place that I have chosen, to make my name dwell there.'